arras-energy/gridlabd-old/docs/Module/Mysql/Database.md

 ### `NEWDB`

 When the NEWDB options|option is specified, then the schema is destroyed before it used.

-CAUTION: this may cause loss of data and should be used with care, especially if the default schema `gridlabd` is used.
+**CAUTION**: this may cause loss of data and should be used with care, especially if the default schema `gridlabd` is used.

 ### `OVERWRITE`

 Enable deletion of existing data when an object initializes for output to a table.

-CAUTION: this may cause loss of data.
+**CAUTION**: this may cause loss of data.

 ## `on_init`
 ~~~